 Sierra de Aracena

-Apart from the small villages in the region, the surrounding landscapes are Dehesa.
-A mixture of forest and farmland managed in a sustainable way.
-Used for pasture, goats, horses and pigs graze, also cork production, mushroom picking and other farming are typical activities in this area.
+As well as the small towns and villages on the hillsides, the surrounding landscapes are known as Dehesa.
+This is a mixture of forest and farmland managed in a sustainable way.
+Used for pasture, goats, horses and pigs graze, also cork production, mushroom picking and other sustainable farming activities in this area.
+In 2002 it was recognised as UNESCO Biosphere Reserve along with land in Seville and Cordoba province too.

 Hotel Convento Aracena

 I stayed at the Hotel Convento Aracena, a boutique hotel set inside a 17th century convent.
-Known as the Jesus & Mary convent it was a working convet up to the 1970´s.
-The hotel conserves the character and history.
+Known as the Jesus & Mary convent it was a religious building right up to the 1970´s.
+Now a characterful, historic hotel with 4 star rating.
+It has been carefully refurbished to respect the character of the building while at the same time making it welcoming and practical for its guests.

 Staying in Aracena